RealOrangeOne/django-tasks/README.md

 calculate_meaning_of_life.get_result(result_id)
 ```

+A result `id` should be considered an opaque string, whose length could be up to 64 characters.
+ID generation is backend-specific.

 Only tasks of the same type can be retrieved this way.
 To retrieve the result of any task, you can call `get_result` on the backend:

 ```python